elliotmangini/a11y-blog-01/README.md

 </ul>

 <p>
-    It sounds overly simplified, but as I've been working with a good friend of mine who is a senior developer as I become a better dev, what it really comes down to is using code (especially HTML tags) for the things it is meant for (see item 1).
+    It may sound overly simplified, but after working with a senior developer friend and improving my skills, I have come to realize that using code (especially HTML tags) for their intended purpose (as outlined in item 1) is key.
 </p>

 <h3>Quick Tips</h3>

 <p>
-The following tips are gathered from the Web Content Accessibility Guidelines (WCAG) as well as from what I learned about Fisher's personal perspective on accessibility.
+The following tips are based on the Web Content Accessibility Guidelines (WCAG) and Fisher's personal perspective on accessibility.

 <strong>Provide text alternatives for non-text content:</strong> All non-text content such as images, videos, and audio files should have text descriptions or transcripts that can be read by assistive technology.